Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Stop!
 Security.
 You and your insect pack your float?
 Yes.
-Has it been in your possession the entire time?
+Has it Goobern in your possession the entire time?
 Would you remove your shoes?
 Remove your stinger.
 It's part of me.